EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 This volume of *Unfinished Tales* sees the end of my B&W games and experiments.
 It may also be the end of my Pascal programming days.
 By 1992 or so I would switch to color and to the C programming language exclusively.
 I confess, having revisited all these little experiments now, I find I have a stronger attachment to the B&W art than the color art that came later.
 Perhaps I was just not very good working with color — or perhaps the B&W emphasized texture, use of light and dark areas.
 Or maybe the B&W is simply more nostalgic.

-I will return soon with *Unfinished Tales, Vol. 3* where the scope and types of games I start to experiment with begins to broaden at times from the sprite-based games I had previously been focused on.
+I will return with *Unfinished Tales, Vol. 3* where the scope and types of games I start to experiment with begins to broaden at times from the sprite-based games I had previously been focused on.

 **John Calhoun—**